-We’ve looked at dozens of the best-reviewed, highest selling, & most talked about blenders of the year, all in an effort to narrow it down to a list of the 10 best blenders of 2019.
+We’ve looked at dozens of the best-reviewed, highest selling, & most talked about blenders of the year, all in an effort to narrow it down to a list of the 10 of the best blenders.
 So sit back with a cup of your favorite kale-whey-apple-spinach breakfast smoothie and enjoy.
 Be sure to stick around after the countdown, as we will be going a bit deeper into the topic of blenders and how too choose one that is perfect for you.

 Ninja Professional Series Countertop Blender with 1100-Watt Base, 72oz Total Crushing Pitcher